Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: 's Overview

-\fakeparagraph{Guarantees.} \oursystem embodies a decentralized encryption-based access control mechanism that enable secure and selective access to stream data within the above discussed threat model.
-Data is encrypted at the client-side and keys are never revealed to the storage provider, guaranteeing confidentiality.
-Decryption keys are only shared with authorized parties via a blockchain-based indirection.
-Data chunks are digitally signed, allowing parties without decryption keys to verify data authenticity and integrity. \oursystem enables checking the freshness of data and it provides data immutability optionally via an authenticated data structure anchored in the blockchain, such that even the data owner can no longer modify past data. \oursystem cryptographically prevents evicted users from accessing future data.
-Though evicted users may have already cached past data, they are however prevented from future access. \oursystem encodes user-defined access permissions in the blockchain, eliminating trusted intermediaries and assuring collusion-resistance and auditability.
-Even malicious institutions cannot illegitimately modify access permissions.
-Moreover, we employ privacy-preserving access permissions, preventing an observer from learning the identities of the sharing parties. \oursystem does not protect against denial-of-service attacks nor does it hide access patterns.
+\fakeparagraph{Guarantees.} \oursystem embodies a decentralized encryption-based access control mechanism that enables secure and selective access to stream data within the above-discussed threat model.
+Data is encrypted at the client-side, and keys are at no time disclosed to intermediaries, i.e., storage and authorization services, guaranteeing \blau{data confidentiality, integrity, and authenticity.} Decryption keys are only shared with authorized parties via a blockchain-based indirection, ensuring \textit{asynchronicity}, i.e., keys are established without requiring participants to be online at the same time.
+In case decryption keys are compromised, \oursystem guarantees that only the user's data stream segment associated with the key is disclosed, and the compromised keys cannot be used to disclose past or future data beyond the temporal segment associated with the key.
+Data partitions are signed, allowing parties without decryption keys to verify data authenticity and integrity. \oursystem enables checking the freshness of data, and it provides data immutability optionally via an authenticated data structure anchored in the blockchain, such that even the data owner can no longer modify past data. \oursystem cryptographically prevents evicted users from accessing future data.
+Though evicted users may have already cached past data, they are, however, prevented from future access. \oursystem encodes user-defined access permissions in the blockchain, eliminating trusted intermediaries and assuring collusion-resistance and auditability. \shorten{Even malicious institutions cannot illegitimately modify access permissions.} Moreover, we employ privacy-preserving access permissions, preventing an observer from learning the sharing parties' identities. \oursystem does not protect against denial-of-service attacks, nor does it hide access patterns.
 It could be extended with ORAM techniques to hide access patterns~\cite{OblivP2P, stefanov2013oblivistore}.
 Cryptographic techniques alone are not sufficient to prevent a malicious storage provider from denial-of-service or deconstruction of data.
-Hence, adequate replication strategies on multiple providers are necessary to ensure preservation and availability of data.
+Hence, adequate replication strategies on multiple providers are necessary to ensure the preservation and availability of data. \blue{In \rsec{sec-guarantees}, we discuss the security guarantees in more detail.}